← Back to Blogs

 A vector database indexes, stores, and provides access to structured or unstructured data (e.g., text or images) alongside its vector embeddings, which are the data's numerical representation.
 It allows users to find and retrieve similar objects quickly at scale in production.

-Because of its search capabilities, a vector database is sometimes also called a vector search engine.
+Because of its search capabilities, it is sometimes also called a vector search engine.

-This section introduces the core concepts of vector databases.
+This section introduces these core concepts.
 We will discuss what vector embeddings are, how they enable similarity search, and how they accelerate it.

 Vector Embeddings